angatho/opentelemetry-demo/README.md

 1. Ensure python is installed on your machine
 2. Ensure that all the dependences required are installed

+   `pip install flask`

+   `pip install opentelemetry-api`

+   `pip install opentelemetry-sdk`

+   `pip install opentelemetry-exporter-otlp-proto-http`

-3. Modify the DT_API_URL with your endpoint, and add your API token that has the following [scopes](https://www.dynatrace.com/support/help/shortlink/otel-getstarted-otlpexport#authentication-export-to-activegate)
+4. Modify the DT_API_URL with your endpoint, and add your API token that has the following [scopes](https://www.dynatrace.com/support/help/shortlink/otel-getstarted-otlpexport#authentication-export-to-activegate)
-4. Run the python script.
+5. Run the python script.
 When running this demo app, flask will run on port 5000.
 So you can access this on your local machine via localhost:5000, to access the parent endpoint use localhost:5000/parent

 ## Breakdown of how each OpenTelemetry signal is captured
 * This app will send traces to Dynatrace based on the endpoint that is accessed, there is wait time added to each endpoint to simulate reponse times